 School Board

 Several times a year, our school newsletter features a list of highlights and topics discussed by the Board in recent times.
-Here are the latest offerings.
+See below.

 9 April 2024 meeting